 What is baby acid reflux?

 First, what is reflux?
-The medical name is Gastroesophageal Reflux and some know it by GER.
+The medical name is Gastroesophageal Reflux, and some know it by GERD.
 All this means is that stomach contents come back up the esophagus.
 The definition of “reflux” is “a flowing back.”
 When put that way, it shows you just how common it is.
 Babies are known to spit up a lot and I’m sure many of us can relate to how cute newborn clothes are, but they are only on your baby for a couple hours at a time and you’re doing laundry daily due to spit up!

 And, why do babies spit up?